Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ireless} communication and radar are two major applications of electromagnetic (EM) waves, where wireless communication uses EM waves to convey information, while radar utilizes EM waves to detect, estimate, and track targets.
+\IEEEPARstart{W}{ireless} communication and radar are two major applications of electromagnetic (EM) waves, where radar utilizes EM waves to detect, estimate, and track targets, while wireless communication uses EM waves to convey information.
 Although wireless communication and radar share many similarities, they have been developed independently over the past few decades \cite{liu2023seventy}.
-Recently, future 5G-Advanced and 6G, are envisioned to simultaneously provide wireless communication services and environment-aware sensing \cite{zhang2021overview}.
-This demand has spurred the research into integrated sensing and communications (ISAC), where communication and radar sensing functions are realized using a common hardware platform and waveform, opening a new era of jointly researching communication and radar technologies \cite{liu2020joint}.
-Benefiting from the ability to achieve spectrum sharing, reduce hardware requirements, and realize integration gains, ISAC has become a key technology in the next-generation wireless networks \cite{xiong2024torch}.
+Recently, future 6G networks and next-generation defense systems are envisioned to simultaneously support wireless communication and environment-aware radar sensing \cite{zhang2021overview}.
+This increasing demand has driven research on dual-functional radar-communications (DFRC), where a common hardware platform and waveform support both radar sensing and communication, thereby enabling joint exploration of the two functionalities \cite{liu2020joint}.
+With its advantages in spectrum sharing, hardware efficiency, and integration gain, DFRC has been recognized as a pivotal technology for next-generation wireless networks and defense systems \cite{xiong2024torch}.